ysusuk/monitor-and-alert/README.md

 ## General
-This service will acept events in json format of the form
+This service will acept events in json format
 ```json
   {
     "_id": "event_blah",